 In preparation for a formal hearing, the following steps should prove helpful for students:

 6. Will I be allowed to bring my parents and/or my attorney to the Student Conduct Hearing?

-According to the UCO Code of Student Conduct (section III.), the complainant and the accused have the right to be assisted by any advisor they choose, at their own expense, unless that person’s presence and / or actions disrupt the operations of the hearing.
+According to the UCO Code of Student Conduct (section III.), students (Complainants and Respondents) shall have the right to be assisted by any advisor they choose, at their own expense, unless that person’s presence and / or actions disrupt the operations of the hearing.
 The complainant, the accused student, and / or the accused student organization representative(s) may be assisted by no more than one (1) advisor.
 The advisor may be an attorney.
-The complainant and/or the accused are responsible for presenting his or her own case; therefore, advisors are not permitted to speak or to participate directly in any hearing before a student conduct body.
+The Complainant, the Respondent, and or organization is responsible for presenting his, her, or their own case and, therefore, advisors are not permitted to speak or to participate directly in any hearing before a student conduct body.
 Participating students should select as an advisor or person whose schedule allows attendance at the allotted dates and times for Student Conduct Hearings.
 Generally, delays shall not be allowed, because of scheduling conflicts of advisors.

 Therefore, each student is encouraged to read the Code of Student Conduct prior to and/or during their time of enrollment.
 Each student is also encouraged to consult with the Director of Student Conduct or another University Official if they are unsure about the policies.

 The University of Central Oklahoma distributes and makes available an updated version of the Code of Student Conduct at the beginning of each fall semester via distribution through:

 8. What if the incident happened off campus?